-By popular demand, Ancient History Encyclopedia will share news, on a monthly basis, about select museum exhibitions and events of interest to our global audience via AHetc.
+Every month, Ancient History Encyclopedia will share news about select museum exhibitions and events of interest to our global audience via AHetc.
 Exhibitions are arranged in alphabetical order by geographical location and region within this post: the Americas, United Kingdom, Europe/Middle East, and East Asia/Oceania.
-Here is a taste of what is on show at major museums around the world in July 2016:
+Here is a taste of what is on show at major museums around the world in October 2016: